-Whole school Collective Worship takes place on Monday at 9.00am. and Collective Worship on Fridays at 9.00am, with a weekly open invitation to family and parish members.
+Whole school Collective Worship takes place on Monday at 9.00am. and Collective Worship on Fridays at 9.00am.
 Parents/carers are also invited to class collective worship during the school year.

-On Wednesday, Collective Worship is timetabled for key stage groupings:
+Collective Worship is timetabled for key stage groupings: